vinayjdhv/Dagger2Example/README.md

 ### Submission

-Please pay attention to these instructions:
+Please pay attention to these instructions.
+We may disqualify candidates for failing to follow the steps listed here.
 - Fork the repository https://github.com/figure1engineering/mobile-challenge/
+- Please commit changes to your forked repository's `master` branch.
-- When ready open a pull request against YOUR forked repository.
-Do NOT open a pull request against the parent repository (we want to keep submissions private).
+- Do NOT open a pull request to the parent repository.
-- Send us an email when your PR is ready for review.
-Most of the time we will merge your PR and review the solution internally.
-If we have questions we will ask those in the open pull request before merging.
+- Please send us an email reply when your code is ready for review.
+- Please make use of the existing package and directory naming schemes as much as possible.
+- We will pull your branch into an internal review process that usually doesn't require more than 5 working days.

 ### Problem